aisingapore/TagUI/README.md

 Tip - in general to use variables, '+variable+' can be used where text is expected. xpath is an expressive way to identify web elements. if you know xpath and are using xpath for element identifier, use double quotes for text //\*[@title="Login"]

 ### CONDITIONS EXAMPLES
-- Conditions can be expressed in natural language (optional brackets) or [JavaScript](https://www.w3schools.com/js/)
+- Conditions can be expressed in natural language (brackets optional) or [JavaScript](https://www.w3schools.com/js/)
 - Write text in quotation marks (either " or ' works) to differentiate text from variable names
 - if / for / while apply to next step or block, async auto-disables in while loop (will hang CasperJS)